-The disciplines of sociology and anthropology provide the foundation for an integrated curriculum in the Department of Comparative Sociology (CSOC).
+The disciplines of sociology and anthropology provide the foundation for an integrated curriculum in the Department of Sociology and Anthropology.
 The overall goal of the department is to provide students with a program that enables them to comprehend the diversity and similarities of societies from a broad range of cross-cultural and historical settings.

-Comparative Sociology graduates work in a diverse array of jobs for a variety of organizations:
+Sociology and Anthropology graduates work in a diverse array of jobs for a variety of organizations:

 Gov. Relations, Oregon Health & Science Univ.